jaypalexa/baseballink/pages/magazine/vol_1_no_1/bi_vol_1_no_1_letter_from_publisher.md

 </p>

 <p>
   I would like very much for you to share your baseball stories here.
-Memories, fact, fiction, prose, poetry, art &mdash; they are all welcome.
+Memories, fact, fiction, prose, poetry, art&mdash;they are all welcome.
 I'll throw in an occasional feature.
 Let's ignore the Rockers and Strawberrys and let some of baseball's good news play for a bit, okay?
 We could all use more of that.
 </p>

 <p>